Organize & Describe Your Sources

 This will limit results to articles from academic journals, but keep in mind that it will exclude academic books, which may also be primary sources.

-One of the most useful secondary sources is the literature review, an academic publication that summarizes existing knowledge instead of presenting new research.
-This may or may not be appropriate for your assignment (ask your professor).
+However, one of the most useful secondary sources is the literature review, an academic publication that summares existing knowledge instead of presenting new research.

 Most of the databases cannot limit to literature reviews automatically.
 However, you can find them by selecting Advanced Search and following these directions: